 In a way, this is not unlike Apple’s ecosystem, another “addictive” aspect to that company’s products.
 Once you’re integrated, it’s hard to not be integrated anymore, and this keeps consumers coming back again and again.

 Since Google started as a software company, it shouldn’t be surprising to learn that the company approaches nearly every problem from the software side of things.
 If Google needs to make a smartphone camera better, it doesn’t introduce a new camera sensor — it creates a new algorithm to process photos in better ways.
 If its Pixel Buds headphones don’t sound as good as they could, it will push out a software update to make them sound clearer.

 Google has never met a problem it didn't think software could fix.

 Now, this can come back to bite Google in certain cases.
-For example, Google Pixel phones have been historically dinged for having awful battery life.
+For example, Pixel phones have been historically dinged for having awful battery life.
 One would assume Google would have seen this problem and put bigger batteries in Pixel phones.
 Unfortunately, for years it mostly tried to use software to make small batteries work better instead, with dubious results.
 Thankfully, this was fixed in 2020 with the latest crop of Pixel phones.